-Unfortunately in that moment I let one lousy grade bring all of my artistic expression to a grinding halt.
+One lousy grade brought my artistic expression and drawing aspirations to a grinding halt.

 Years later I attempted fields of study in drafting, design, and architecture but just couldn’t maneuver a pencil for the life of me and ended up dropping the classes.

-It wasn’t until recently that the drawing itch resurfaced.
+The drawing itch resurfaced.
 I often generate new ideas and organize my thoughts by brainstorming, doodling, sketching and mind mapping on paper.
-I find this process to be much more effective if I can incorporate designs and objects into the mix.
-However this only works if you can actually draw the objects and make them legible.
+I find this process to be more effective if I can incorporate simple objects and vector designs on the page to clearly get my point across.
+This only works if you can actually draw the objects and make them legible.

 I started researching and buying a plethora of art books.
-Rather than be saturated in art theory, I was looking for a book that would allow me to dive right in with pencil in hand.
+Rather than be saturated in art theory, I was looking for a book to allow me the opportunity to dive right in with pencils blazing.

-The one book that gave me the confidence and skills to draw again in a matter of minutes was Ed Emberley’s Drawing Book Make a World.
+Ed Emberley’s Drawing Book: Make a World gave me the confidence and skills to draw again in a matter of minutes.

-Never mind that Make a World looks like a coloring book for two-year olds found in the children’s section at your local bookstore with only a six dollar price tag; the book does exactly what it promises to do which is allow you to easily draw your own world full of cars, trains, planes and people in a short amount of time even if you have no artistic ability whatsoever.
-As long as you can draw a few basic shapes, you can do every exercise and create hundreds of different objects in a matter of minutes.
+Never mind that Make a World looks like a coloring book for two-year olds found in the children’s section at your local bookstore; the book does exactly what it promises to do, which is allow you to easily draw your own world full of cars, trains, planes, and people.
+As long as you can draw a few basic shapes, you can complete every exercise and create hundreds of different objects in a matter of minutes.

-Need proof that the book actually works?
-The featured image for this post was done by yours truly in an attempt to recreate the original “Frankenjordan.”
-I followed one of the exercises in another one of Ed’s books, Ed Emberley’s Drawing Book of Weirdos.
+The featured image was done by yours truly in an attempt to recreate the original childhood “Frankenjordan.”
+I followed drawing instructions from another one of Ed’s books: Ed Emberley’s Drawing Book of Weirdos.